younghhk/expectedCases/README.md

 This quick start shows how to:

-1.	prepare a cohort in 5-year age bands,
+1.	provide cohort age distribution in 5-year age bands,

+2.	input sex distribution proportions for the cohort,

-2.	supply sex-specific incidence and mortality rate tables,
+3.	supply sex-specific incidence and mortality rate tables,

-3.	run the projection, and
+4.	run the projection, and

-4.	interpret / visualize results.
+5.	interpret / visualize results.

 ### Requirements

-  -  Cohort counts must be in 5-year bands (e.g., "40-44", "45-49", …).
+  -  Cohort age distribution can be in age-bands (e.g., 30-34, 35-39, 40-44, etc years old) or per year of age.
-  -  Rate bands must be digits only (NN-NN or NN+), and must cover every single age in age_min:age_max exactly once (no gaps/overlaps).
+  -  Rate bands must be digits only (NN-NN or NN+), and must cover every single age from the minimum age to the maximum age of interest (age_min:age_max) exactly once (i.e., no gaps/overlaps).
+  -  Incidence and mortality rates are input as cases/100,000 population.
-  -  If you model up to, say, age_max = 100, include an open-ended incidence and mortality band like "85+" so older ages are covered.
+  -  If you plan to model up to age 100, for example (age_max = 100), include an open-ended incidence and mortality band like "80+" so older ages are covered.

 ## 1) Create the baseline cohort
 ```{r}